Skip to contents

 To plot the length frequency data:

-If dir does not equal NULL, then a “plot” folder will be created in the directory location and a png of the plot will be saved.
+If the dir function input is specified, then a “plot” folder will be created in the directory location and a png of the plot will be saved.

 Marginal age composition data